Pritjam/pARMesan/README.md

 After running the test(s), output will be stored in a `.out` file in the `output` directory.

 ## TODO
-- Remove ALU Vector operations and prepare for Vector and FPU Extensions
+- Determine endianness
+  - Currently, instructions are read as Big Endian while data is read as Little Endian.
 - List of valid instructions (not opcodes, instructions)
   - break up ALUop into each sub-instr
 - Write an instruction page template
 - Set up Project page on personal site
-- Add current version banner
 - Correctly implement `h` vs extended immediate functionality for immediate ALU ops.
 Perhaps an `extract_imm_advanced` func?
 - Write a testing framework for rapid automated testing